contensis/docs-management-dotnet/key-concepts/project-get.md

 ## Examples

-#### This example shows how a project instance can be accessed asynchrously.
+#### This example shows how a project instance can be accessed asynchronously.

 ```cs
 using Zengenti.Contensis.Management;